kubecost/docs/custom-prom.md

 Integrating Kubecost with an existing Prometheus installation can be nuanced.
 We recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integrating with your own Prometheus.
 We also recommend getting in touch (team@kubecost.com) for assistance.

-**Note:** integrating with an existing Prometheus is officially supported under all Kubecost paid plans.
+**Note:** integrating with an existing Prometheus is supported under all Kubecost paid plans.

 <a name="dep-versions"></a>
 __Requirements__